Soyadrul/camera/README.md

 - [Build the ROS packages](#build-the-ros-packages)
 - [Start the camera_ros package](#start-the-camera_ros-package)

----
 > [!WARNING]
 >`libcamera` does not yet have a stable binary interface.
 Always build `rpicam-apps` after you have built libcamera.

-Before you start create a ROS2 workspace
+Before you start create a ROS 2 workspace

 ```bash
 mkdir -p ~/ros2_ws/src